agihil/course-catalog-canonicity/README.md

 # course-catalog-canonicity

-The repository contains a dataset that describes which writers appear how frequently in course descriptions of (modern) German studies courses in a randomly selected but non-representative sample of six German, two Austrian and one Swiss university.
+The repository contains a dataset that describes which writers appear how frequently in course descriptions of (modern) German studies courses in a randomly selected but non-representative sample of six German, two Austrian universities and one Swiss university.

 In the following you find 1. a description of the data, code and results in this repository and 2. the documentation on how the data was obtained and which data was used.